abboudl/Chik-p/S3-CTF-Services-Nginx/readme.md

 None.

 ### Pre-Deployment Configuration Checklist
-Edit `nginx/nginx.conf` with the following parameters.
-Edits must be consistent with parameters in `config.sh` in <>.
+Edit the following parameters `nginx/nginx.conf`.
+Edits must be consistent with the parameters you passed in `config.sh`.
 1. The FQDN and port of the backend web server hosting CTFd in the `upstream` block.
 Ex: `ctfd.int.ctf.issessions.ca:8000`
 2. CTFd's public domain name in the second `server` block (i.e. the HTTPS block).
 Ex: `ctf.issessions.ca` and `www.ctf.issessions.ca`
 3. The path to your letsencypt certificate and private key next `ssl_certificate` and `ssl_certificate_key`, respectively.